Maroc-OS/Merruk-Technology/README.md

 This can be done in three steps:
 <dl>
 	<dt>1.
 Compiling</dt>
 	<dd>Build the kernel.
-You have 4 Parameters to customize your build.</dd>
+There are 4 parameters to customize your build.</dd>
 	<dt>2.
 Preparing the environment</dt>
 	<dd>Set up the environment and decompress the RamDisk.</dd>
 	<dt>3.
 Kernel compression</dt>